CatchTheTornado/open-agents-builder-docs/src/content/docs/api/13-order-api.md

+---
+title: Order Management API
+description: How to create, delete and filter orders thru API
+---

 Below is a **comprehensive REST API documentation** for managing **Orders** in your **e-commerce** (`"commerce"`) schema.
 It includes **cURL** examples _and_ **TypeScript** examples (using the native `fetch` API) for each endpoint.

 ---